-an error is reported when x isn't a number or isn't a string, so the context is x : ~number | ~string synthesizes context x : ~number & ~string
+an error is reported when x isn't a number or isn't a string, so the context is

+'''

+x : ~number | ~string

+'''

 (T | U is Luau's concrete syntax for type union.)
-Since the type ~number | ~string is equivalent to the type unknown (which contains every value), non-strict mode can report a warning, since calling the function is guaranteed to throw a run-time error.
+Since the type ~number | ~string is equivalent to the type unknown (which contains every value), non-strict mode can report a warning, since calling the function will throw a run-time error.
 In contrast: